-On the last Monday in March in Modesto, CA, I attended the Annual Spring Conference of the Appraisal Institute’s Northern California Chapter.
+In March, I once again traveled to Modesto, Calif., and attended the Annual Spring Conference of the Appraisal Institute’s Northern California Chapter.
 This month, I will share some useful and interesting information from the presentations.
 The conference focuses on the California market, but many of the presenters also covered topics related to the national market.